microsoft/fabrikate-definitions/README.md

 ## Future Work

 - [ ] Work with Portworx on Helm Chart
-- [ ] Enable mTLS on ingress for Kafka load balancer
 - [ ] Enable volume encryption on Portworx volumes
 - [ ] Get past possible VNET issues in Terraform template